Poong-hyerim/Data_Structure/README.md

 # Data_Structure
 ### Record of studying data structure

-This repository is a record of studying data structure.
+This repository is a record of studying data structure.<br>
-I'm interested in data structure implementation using various programming language 🐰✍️👩‍🎤
+I'm interested in data structure implementation using various programming language<br>
+🐰✍️👩‍🎤